Briscoe County DUI Guide

 Immediate Steps (First 24 Hours)

-The first 24 hours after a DUI arrest in Briscoe County are critical.
-Here’s a general timeline, keeping in mind the county's unique challenges:
+Here's a typical timeline for the first 24 hours after a DUI arrest in Briscoe County, keeping in mind the county's unique challenges:

-• Phone Calls: You will be allowed to make phone calls after booking.
+Phone Calls: You will be allowed to make phone calls after the booking process is complete.
+The timing of these calls can be delayed due to the transport to another county.

 Critical Deadlines

-• ALR Hearing: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing to challenge your license suspension.
-Failing to request this hearing within the deadline will result in automatic suspension of your driver's license.
+ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing to contest the suspension of your driver's license.
+Requests for ALR hearings must be filed immediately via fax or online portal to DPS Austin.
+Do not wait for the mail.

 DUI Enforcement in Briscoe County